OlivierCoen/stableexpression/docs/usage.md

 ...
 ```

+> [!NOTE]
+>
+> - To ensure all RNAseq datasets are processed the same way, it is better to provide them raw.
+>   In case you want to provide normalise counts, please provide CPMs (counts per million) in order to stay aligned with the way raw datasets are processed in the pipeline.
+> - Microarray data must be already normalised.
+To be compliant with Expression Atlas, you can use the `RMA` or `LOESS` methods.

 > [!WARNING]
 > Remember to write a comma before the first sample name.
 This serves to indicate that the actual first column (gene IDs) is the index